victorhuberta/ult_algo/README.md

 # ult_algo
-A library that contains algorithms of many kinds.
+A library that hosts algorithms of many kinds.